Toggle mobile menu visibility

 6. Assessment Criteria and Scoring of Applications

-Completed application forms and supporting documentation should be submitted to the Community Development Grants Team by the closing date: 10 June 2024 at 12pm.
+Completed application forms and supporting documentation should be submitted to the Community Development Grants Team by the closing date: Friday 29th August 2025 at 12 noon

 Applicants must complete the following sections of the application form:

-Section 4 - Required information and application declaration.
-To be completed by all applicants but not scored.
+Section 3 - Required information and application declaration.
+To be completed by allapplicants but not scored.

 Following submission of applications: